“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Sports coaches, rehabilitation teams and managers may not be on the podium or in the spotlight, but they are an essential element.
 The careers of top athletes may be relatively short-lived, but those involved in sports development and rehabilitation support and maintain their fitness during their respective career.

-In addition to potentially working with famous professionals, there are opportunities to work with youth teams; developing the stars of the future.
+In addition to potentially working a sports career with famous professionals, there are opportunities to work with youth teams; developing the stars of the future.
 You could work at a sports centre, or in the health sector, helping people to rebuild their strength and movement following an injury.

-Sports graduates teach physical education in schools, colleges and the military.
+With a degree in sports rehabilitation graduates can teach physical education in schools, colleges and the military.
 They become ski instructors and can switch to mountain bike guides through the summer months.
 They can be self-employed personal trainers or provide lessons in top hotels across the globe.

-While your chances of becoming the next Lionel Messi are slim, there are plenty of opportunities for sporting graduates to build a career around their passion.
+While your chances of becoming the next Lionel Messi are slim, there are plenty of opportunities for graduates to build a sports career around their passion.
 Has that got your heart pumping?